piotrpolak/android-http-server/README.md

 ### Android SDK compatibility issues

 All application code is targeted to Java 7.
-It also compiles for Android SDK versions < 19 (try with resources is not supported, use [IOUtilities.closeSilently(closeable)](../../tree/master/http/src/main/java/ro/polak/http/utilities/IOUtilities.java) in a `finally` block as an alternative when closing streams).
+It also compiles for the Android SDK versions < 19 (try with resources is not supported, use [IOUtilities.closeSilently(closeable)](../../tree/master/http/src/main/java/ro/polak/http/utilities/IOUtilities.java) in a `finally` block as an alternative when closing streams).